The 30 Best Questions for an Internal Interview

 - Time Management

-Just because internal candidates haven’t had managerial titles doesn’t mean they haven’t shown leadership.
-Providing team members with opportunities to take the lead during projects can demonstrate that they have the trust of their managers and their organization.
+Just because an internal candidate hasn’t had managerial titles doesn’t mean they haven’t shown leadership skills.
+Have they taken the lead on important projects?
+This can demonstrate that they have the trust of their managers and organization.
+Do they regularly offer constructive feedback to more junior team members?
+This reveals strong mentorship skills.

-- What traits make someone a good leader?
+- What traits do you think make someone a good leader?

 - Please describe a project where you took leadership responsibilities.